 Pain in the ball of your foot, the area between your arch and the toes, is called metatarsalgia (MET-ah-tar-SAL-gee-ah).
 The pain usually centers on one or more of the five bones (metatarsals) in this area under the toes.

-for the patient to have pain.
+patient to have pain.

-Bunions: Metatarsalgia often is associated with a bunion deformity
+Bunions: Metatarsalgia often is associated with a bunion deformity of the big

-of the big toe.
+toe.
 In this case, the big toe metatarsal bone cannot support the weight it needs to, and the weight shifts to the smaller metatarsal bones.

 Another cause can be shoes that don't fit properly.
 Tight shoes squeeze the foot and increase pressure, while loose shoes let the foot slide and rub, which creates friction.
 Torn ligaments or inflammation also can cause metatarsalgia.
 Pain on the underside